-The southern red-backed vole is a mostly nocturnal, small mammal from the central region of North America.
+The southern red-backed vole is a primarily nocturnal, small mammal from the central region of North America.

-Their main color is gray and they have a red stripe on their back, with an underbody of gray or white.
+Their primary color is gray, and they have a red stripe on their back, with an underbody of gray or white.

 The Southern red-backed vole is an omnivore eating insects, grains, fruits, nuts, seeds, berries, leaves, roots, bark, fungi, and lichens.